-The production of true faith is often spoken of in Scripture as equivalent to the whole work of regeneration: "Whoever believes that Jesus is the Christ, is born of God;" and "whoever believes shall not come into condemnation; but has passed from death to life;" "whoever believes on the Son has everlasting life;" and "being justified by faith, we have peace with God through our Lord Jesus Christ, by whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God."
-But then it must be a vital faith, such as required in the Gospel - a living and active principle serving at once to connect us with Christ, and to constrain us to live no longer to ourselves, but to him who died for us, and rose again.
-In a word, it must be "the faith which works by love."
-LOVE is the sum of God's law, and the spring of all acceptable obedience.
-For our Lord himself said, "you shall love the Lord your God with all your heart: this is the first and great commandment.
-And the second is like it, You shall love your neighbour as yourself.
-On these two commandments hang all the law and the prophets."
-And the apostle says, "Love is the fulfilling of the law."

-Now, love is the spring which faith touches, and through which it brings into play every faculty of soul and body in the service of God.
-The Gospel, being a message of love from God, cannot be believed without awakening a responsive love in our own bosoms.
-We will, we must love him, because he first loved us; and loving him, we will love one another for his sake.
-And if it is true that, "Whoever believes that Jesus is the Christ is born of God," then it is equally true that every child of God must love his Father in heaven; and that "everyone who loves him that begat, loves those also who are begotten of him."
-The Gospel message is fitted to call this powerful principle into operation.
-And wherever it does so, we see the Gospel fulfilling the very end of the law - we see faith producing that love which is the bond of perfection, and through love, all the peaceable fruits of righteousness.
-And thus, and thus only, is the whole character changed, and changed so thoroughly as to justify the strong language of the apostle when he says, "Therefore if any man is in Christ, he is a new creature: old things have passed away; behold, all things have become new."
+The production of true faith is often spoken of in Scripture as equivalent to the whole work of regeneration: 'Whoso believeth that Jesus is the Christ is born of God;' and 'He that believeth shall not come into condemnation; but is passed from death unto life;' 'He that believeth on the Son hath everlasting life;' and, 'Being justified by faith, we have peace with God through our Lord Jesus Christ, by whom also we have access by faith into this grace where we stand, and rejoice in hope of the glory of God.'
+But then it must be a vital faith, such as is required in the Gospel, a living and active principle, serving at once to connect us with Christ, and to constrain us to live no longer to ourselves, but to him that died for us, and that rose again.
+In a word, it must be 'the faith which worketh by love.'
+Love is the sum of God's law, and the spring of all acceptable obedience; for, said our Lord himself, 'Thou shalt love the Lord thy God with all thine heart: this is the first and great commandment.
+And the second is like unto it, Thou shalt love thy neighbour as thyself.
+On these two commandments hang all the law and the prophets;' and, says the apostle, 'Love is the fulfilling of the law.'
+Now love is the spring which faith touches, and through which it brings into plays every faculty of soul and body in the service of God.
+The Gospel, being a message of love from God, cannot be believed without awakening a responsive love in our own bosoms: we will, we must love him, because he first loved us; and loving him, we will love one another for his sake; and if it be true that 'whosoever believeth that Jesus is the Christ is born of God,' it is equally true that every child of God must love his Father in heaven, and that 'every one that loveth him that begat, loveth those also that are begotten of him.'
+The Gospel message is fitted to call this powerful principle into operation; and wherever it does so, we see the Gospel fulfilling the very end of the law; we see faith producing that love which is the bond of perfectness, and through love all the peaceable fruits of righteousness.
+And thus, and thus only, is the whole character changed, and changed so thoroughly as to justify the strong language of the apostle, when he says, 'Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.'

-You cannot fail to see the connection between the two clauses of the passage, when they are thus explained: we are united to Christ by faith, and the new creation consists in "faith which works by love."
-So that it follows, "if any man is in Christ, he is a new creature: old things have passed away; behold, all things have become new."
+You cannot fail to see the connection between the two clauses of the passage, when they are thus explained: we are united to Christ by faith, and the new creation consists in 'faith which worketh by love;' so that it follows, 'if any man be in Christ, he is a new creature; old things are passed away; behold, all things are become new.'